About us

 What does a 'real relationship' mean for a child?

-- Connection to significant people (preferably more than one)
+- Connection to significant people - ideally more than one

-- A system of values (that helps guide and form the core of a stable and enduring sense of self)
+- A guiding system of values - forming a stable and enduring sense of self

 What informs relational approaches to care?